-J1 is intended for use with Watch Window software (part number 8923-932) or with the Woodward ST2000 Hand Held Programmer (part number 9907-205).
+J1 is intended for use with Watch Window software (part number 8923-932), Standard PC Interface software (part number 8928-055), or the Woodward ST2000 Hand Held Programmer (part number 9907-205).
 These allow the user to configure software, adjust set points, and display parameters.
 See Chapters 3 and 4 for the menu items available.
 Contact your local distributor for other options.